 • Early-Career Professorships – Two endowed professorships for postdoctoral fellows and junior faculty members, with positions rotating every three years.

-• Women’s Health Research Laboratory – A dedicated “neighborhood” of eight labs in The Ohio State University Wexner Medical Center’s new Pelotonia Research Center.
-The SWHRP is housed in the Pelotonia Research Center in The Ohio State University’s Carmenton Innovation District.
-The research neighborhood will include eight principal investigators and their teams, conducting research focused on women’s health issues, in the Women’s Health Research Laboratory.
+• Women’s Health Research Laboratory – The SWHRP is housed in a dedicated neighborhood of eight labs in The Ohio State University Wexner Medical Center’s new Pelotonia Research Center in The Carmenton Innovation District.
+The research neighborhood will bring together eight principal investigators and their teams to conduct research focused on advancing women's health.

 • Women’s Health Community Outreach – Support to expand The Ohio State University College of Medicine’s community outreach programs for women's health.